-- Method selection should be performed with a complete understanding of the detection target(s) and that the data generated will support food safety objectives. - 2.
-Approvals - A validated method should be the method of choice.
-Validation, approval, or acceptance by an independent body (i.e. AOAC, AFNOR, USDA-FSIS (Letter of No Objection)) is sufficient if all parameters (e.g., sample size, sample type, dilution ratio, incubation time), are validated for the intended application of the test. - 3.
-Fit for Intended Use - The method must be validated for the specified product matrix.
+A validated method should be the method of choice.
+Validation, approval, or acceptance by an independent body (i.e. AOAC, AFNOR, USDA-FSIS (Letter of No Objection)) is sufficient if all parameters (e.g., sample size, sample type, dilution ratio, incubation time), are validated for the intended application of the test.

+3. Fit for Intended Use

+- The method must be validated for the specified product matrix.
 Assay used must demonstrate effectiveness at detecting or quantifying the target organism (i.e., target analyte) in the same matrix that is being tested in the field (e.g., an E. coli O157:H7 test validated for use with spinach should not be used for meat unless validation data demonstrate effective detection of target in both matrices).
-Key considerations of fit for purpose are: - o Same sample matrix - Sample size (e.g., weight) analyzed and analytical units referenced (e.g., result reported per area or unit) - o Implemented without variation in validated methods - Establishment of an appropriate Limit of Detection (LOD) should: (1) be dependent on the target organism; and, (2) detect concentrations of the target analyte consistent with the food safety objectives (i.e., regulatory or establishment requirements: see section on "fractional recovery" in validation section below). - Method validation should be consistent with the manner in which the method is implemented in the laboratory.
-A variation in implementation for any reason will require additional validation by the end user or through collaboration with the kit manufacturer. (e.g., sample size, sample type, incubation time)
+Key considerations of fit for purpose are: - Same sample matrix - Sample size (e.g., weight) analyzed and analytical units referenced (e.g., result reported per area or unit) - Implemented without variation in validated methods - Establishment of an appropriate Limit of Detection (LOD) should: (1) be dependent on the target organism; and, (2) detect concentrations of the target analyte consistent with the food safety objectives (i.e., regulatory or establishment requirements: see on "fractional recovery" in validation section below). - Method validation should be consistent with the manner in which the method is implemented in the laboratory.
+A variation in implementation for any reason will require additional validation by the end user or through collaboration with the kit manufacturer. (e.g., ample size, sample type, incubation time)

-- 4. Business Based Considerations - Does the method provide added value, required by the business, relative to program cost? \This is an organization/business specific question with organization/business specific answers.
+4. Business Based Considerations

+- Does the method provide added value, required by the business, relative to program cost? \This is an organization/business specific question with organization/business specific answers.
 The answer to this question may vary between establishments.
-Consider if a method is better suited for business and/or process(es) than what is currently being used. - Does the method allow an establishment to fulfill the business/customer service requirements (e.g., turn-around time)?
+Consider if a method is better suited for business and/or process(es) than what is currently being used. - Does the method allow an establishment to fulfill the business/customer service requirements (e.g., turn-around time)? - Does the customer have additional testing requirements?